'The school's work to keep pupils safe and secure is outstanding. Pupils know how to keep themselves safe, including internet safety'.

 If your child requires medication during the school day, please report to the office, where you will be asked to fill in a Medication Consent Form.

 Children should not bring in toys or valuables from home, without permission from the class teacher or Headteacher.
 Any personal belongings should be given to the class teacher or handed into the office.
 We regret that we cannot be held responsible for items which are lost or damaged on the school premises.
 All property is left at the owners risk.
 In the interests of Health and Safety we have regular fire practices to ensure our children know how to leave the building safely in the event of fire.
-Smoking is not permitted in the school building or in the grounds.
+Smoking and vaping is not permitted in the school building or in the grounds.
 This policy applies to all staff and visitors during the day and evening.

 The discipline and reward system is well known to the children and prominently displayed throughout the school.
 Where there is concern about a child's behaviour we work in partnership with parents to improve the situation.
 Older pupils act as playground buddies.
 Bullying is not tolerated.
 All incidents are investigated and parents informed.
 This is a brief summary of our behaviour policy, which can be seen in full on request.